akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 They sat together in the firelight, watching.
 Then they heard it, a thin peeping sound.

-“Has it hatched, Mother?”
+‘Has it hatched, Mother?’

-“Not yet, dear.
-Be very careful not to scare the hen and the chick should hatch tomorrow or the next day.”
+‘Not yet, dear.
+Be very careful not to scare the hen and the chick should hatch tomorrow or the next day.’

 Mother patted Beatrice’s head and left her to watch.